TurkeyMcMac/area_containers/README.md

 - While a container is not diggable until you empty it of nodes and objects, other mods may let you pick it up in order to move it.
 Doing so will probably lead to loss of the contents.
-(But you _can_ push containers with pistons.)
 - You cannot yet pass a mesecons signal from one port to another with no delay inbetween due to [this bug in Mesecons][5].
 Other related issues may exist.
 - Only up to 65535 containers may exist at any one time.